ferdavid1/M.O.M.M.A/README.md

 * Connect LED to output at pin 23.

-The program will talk to you, telling you what the data is about.
+- Click on a point on the map, and the LED will light up.
-Click on a point on the map, and the LED will light up.
-If the point is not a black point, the LED will not light up.
+- If the point is not a black point, the LED will not light up.